 Introduction To Steel Casing Design Calculations

-Introduction To Steel Casing Pipes Design Calculations From the earliest days of wells dug in the ground for various purposes, the need for some means of supporting the walls of the hole has been recognized.
+Introduction To Steel Casing Pipes Design Calculations in drilling From the earliest days of wells dug in the ground for various purposes, the need for some means of supporting the walls of the hole has been recognized.
 Many oil and gas wells of ancient times were lined or “cased” with rock.
 Over the years casing pipes technology has developed from rock to plaster to wood and then to steel.
 And the need to casing design calculations were urgent.

 Please don’t forget to subscribe with your e-mail to get latest job vacancies and educational articles

 - Cement Retainer Plug In Oil & Gas Well Guide

 - Foamed Cement Pros, Structure, Prep. & Calculations

 - Cementing plugs | Wiper Top & Bottom

 - To keep the hole open and to provide a support for weak, or fractured formations.
 If the hole is left without steel casing pipes, the hole may fall in and the redrilling of the hole may become necessary.